bitjson/qr-code/readme.md

 npm run build
 ```

-You can test the built component by pointing the script in [`src/index.html`](src/index.html) to `dist/qr-code.js` and then opening `src/index.html` via the local filesystem.
+You can test the built component by pointing the script in [`index.html`](index.html) to `dist/qr-code.js` and opening the page via the local filesystem.

 ### Run the tests